EliYakubov7/Karaoke-Party/README.md

 - The purpose of the application is to sing
 - The app uses : Persistent Storage & RecyclerView, Retrofit, Json, Youtube
 - The application supports two languages : English and Hebrew
+- You can add, remove and swipe between songs by long press and dragging the card

 ### Screenshots